sharmaeklavya2/blog-source/content/posts/juggling-101.md

 That's why I have been using tennis balls.

-Buy an extra ball so that when you lose a ball, you can keep practicing until when you get a new one.
+Buy an extra ball so that when you lose a ball, you can keep practicing till you get a new one.

 ## Choose an environment

-* Make sure you don't have breakables in your environment.
+* Make sure you don't have breakables in your environment (unless you're juggling with sponge balls).
 * The place should be well lit (this makes much more difference than most people think).
-* The place should have a high enough ceiling
+* The place should have a high enough ceiling.
-* Make sure you have the ability to recover your props if they roll away (under the furniture if you're juggling at home, or into bushes if you're juggling in a park).
+* Make sure you have the ability to recover balls if they roll away (for example, under the furniture if you're juggling at home, or into bushes if you're juggling in a park).

 If you're a student in a hostel, a common room is often a good place to juggle.
 Hostel corridors are generally also good.